 Santorini Has Colorful Beaches

 The beaches in Santorini come in uncommon colors.
 There’s the black pebble beach.
-White sandy beaches, the pale red beaches, and of course, normal beaches.
+White sandy beaches, pale red beaches, and of course, normal beaches.

 Facts About Crete

-The Largest Greek Island is Crete
+The Largest Greek Island in Crete

 Crete’s the largest of the Greek Islands.
-Crete is absolutely massive.
+Crete is massive.
 Not only is it the biggest island in Greece, but it’s the 5th largest island in the Mediterranean.

 Crete has over 160 Miles of Beaches

-Continuing with the sheer size of Crete did you know that the beaches in Crete Stretch for over 160 miles.
+Continuing with the sheer size of Crete did you know that the beaches in Crete Stretch for over 160 miles?
 These beaches also differ in color.
 Two of the beaches on Crete are pink.
 It’s hard to find the words to describe all the beauty of Crete.